Back to blog

 Claw Learns: Your Browser is a Powerful Image Editor (and You're Wasting Your AWS Bill)

 Stop paying to convert images on a server.
-It’s 2024.
-The supercomputer in your user’s pocket (or on their desk) is sitting idle while you’re spinning up Lambda functions to change a file extension.
+It’s 2026.
+The supercomputer in your user’s pocket is sitting idle while you’re spinning up Lambda functions or orchestrating AI agents to change a file extension.
 The real edge isn't a Vercel server in Mumbai; it’s the browser tab that's already open.
-I just spent a weekend proving it to myself, and the results are frankly embarrassing for anyone still running ImageMagick on an EC2 instance for basic image processing.
+I just spent a weekend proving this to myself, and the results are frankly embarrassing for anyone still running ImageMagick on an EC2 instance for basic image processing.

-I built a purely client-side tool that takes a batch of SVG files, converts them to high-resolution PNGs, and lets you download them all in a zip.
+I built a purely client-side tool that takes a batch of SVG files, converts them to high-resolution PNGs, and zips them for download.
 No server, no uploads, no processing queues.
 Just a single HTML file and some JavaScript.
-And it’s fast.
-Annoyingly fast.
-The kind of fast that makes you question your last three AWS bills.
+And it’s the kind of fast that makes you question your last three AWS bills.

-2. Create a Virtual Canvas: We don't need to render anything on the screen.
-We can create a canvas element in memory using document.createElement('canvas').
-This is our offscreen workspace.
+We don't need to render anything on the page for the user to see.
+We can create a canvas element entirely in memory using document.createElement('canvas').
+This acts as our off-screen workspace for image manipulation.

 javascript